 - Children and Spouse of Public Safety Officer

 - Indiana Purple Heart Recipient Veteran

 - Students seeking CVO benefits are required to file the Free Application for Federal Student Aid (FAFSA) for each aid year they wish to receive CVO.
-The March 10 FAFSA Priority Receipt Deadline does not apply to CVO eligibility determination.

 - The student's FAFSA must be valid.
 This means that all errors and ICHE edits that could affect a student's eligibility for federal or state aid must be cleared.
 This does not include ICHE edits dealing with the FAFSA Priority Receipt Deadline, the eligibility time limit for ICHE grants, or the first bachelor’s degree requirement.